The Agentic Help Desk for DevOps is Here - Read More ×

 6. GitEA

-For organizations looking for alternatives to GitLab that are less feature-dense and offer private hosting without a lot of integrations, GitEA may be just the thing.
-It is fast and lightweight and works on smaller servers than GitLab.
+Looking for alternatives to GitLab that are less feature-dense?
+Hoping for an option that offers private hosting without a lot of integrations?
+GitEA may be just the thing.
+It is fast, lightweight, and works on smaller servers than GitLab.
 It offers Git repository management, a simple user interface, and a modest list of basic features.

 The open-source, self-hosted version of GitEA is free.
 Paid plans that include a public instance and support start at $9.5 per user per month.